erkara/Intel-Image-Classification-with-Pytorch/README.md

-In this repo, I apply the techniques I introduced in my report, which can be found at https://github.com/erkara/Brief-Introduction-to-Deep-Neural-Networks-Mathematical-Foundations
+In this repo, I apply the techniques I introduced in my report, which can be found at https://github.com/erkara/Brief-Introduction-to-Deep-Neural-Networks-Mathematical-Foundations for an image classification problem.

-We will work on the Intel Image Classification problem.
-Data contains around 25k images of size 150 × 150 distributed under 6 categories;
+We will work on the Intel Image data which contains around 25k images of size 150 × 150 distributed under 6 categories;

 ’building’ : 0, ’forest’: 1, ’glacier’ : 2, ’mountain’ : 3, ’sea’ : 4, ’street’ : 5